 Type 2 Reaction or Erythema Nodosum Leprosum

-These reactions (and particularly Type 1 reactions) need to be recognized and treated promptly in order to avoid irreversible loss of nerve function (3, 30).
-Mild reactions, in which pain or tenderness are absent and skin lesions are minor, can be distinguished from severe reactions, characterized by the presence of severe neuritis with anesthesia and/or paralysis (type 1) or ulceration of skin accompanied by fever, iritis, and arthritis (type 2).
+These reactions (and particularly Type 1 reactions) need to be recognized and treated promptly in order to avoid irreversible loss of nerve function (3,28).
+Mild reactions, in which pain or tenderness are absent and skin lesions are minor, can be distinguished from severe reactions, characterized by the presence of severe neuritis with anaesthesia and/or paralysis (type 1) or ulceration of skin accompanied by fever, iritis, and arthritis (type 2).

 In type 1 reaction, prednisolone is usually given at a starting dose of 40-80 mg per day according to severity.
 The dose is thereafter reduced by 5-10 mg every two to four weeks according to the patient’s response, which is best assessed clinically and through careful testing of nerve function.
 Immobilization of the affected limb is helpful to relieve pain and protect against nerve function loss.
-As corticosteroids suppress the immune response, it is necessary to continue anti-leprosy treatment while they are given or restart dapsone or clofazimine monotherapy if multi-drug therapy has been completed.
+As corticosteroids suppress the immune response, it is necessary to continue anti-leprosy treatment while they are given or restart dapsone or clofazimine monotherapy if MDT has been completed.
 Studies are presently conducted to assess whether non-steroidal cytotoxic drugs can be used for long-term management of Type 1 reactions.

 ENDPOINTS FOR MONITORING THERAPY

 Prophylaxis with Dapsone for close contact of leprosy patients is not generally recommended.
 Dapsone appears to decrease the prevalence of tuberculoid leprosy, but only forestalls the onset of lepromatous leprosy.

 3. Becx-Bleumink M, Berhe D. Occurrence of reactions, their diagnosis and management in leprosy patients treated with multidrug therapy.
 Experience in the leprosy control programme of the All Africa Leprosy and Rehabilitation Centre (ALERT) in Ethiopia.
 Int J Lepr 1992;60:173-184.
 [PubMed]